-Regulation aims to specify the responsibilities and the conditions of transportation of the parties during the transportation of goods.
+The Regulation aims to specify the responsibilities of the parties and the conditions of transportation during the transportation of goods.

-Take note exemptions to section 2 of the Regulation exist.
+Take note that exemptions to section 2 of the Regulation exist.

 Essentially, a bill of lading must be produced for each road transport movement of goods for remuneration.